 We are processing your data unlawfully.

-To check the lawful basis on which your information is being processed, ask the service concerned for a copy of the relevant Transparency Notice if you have not already got a copy.
+To check the lawful basis on which your information is being processed, ask the service concerned for a copy of the relevant privacy notice if you have not already got a copy.

 We have to erase your data to comply with a legal obligation.

 The data we hold was provided to you when you were a child to offer information society services.